akrepkov/transcendence/project/backend/websocket/PROTOCOL.md

 - Payload: `{ type: 'error', message: 'message' }`
     - `message`: A string describing the error.

-**onlineUsers**
+**onlineFriends**
-- Sent to clients to update them on the list of currently online users.
+- Sent to clients to update them on the list of currently online friends.
-- Payload: `{ type: 'onlineUsers', users: [...] }`
+- Payload: `{ type: 'onlineFriends', friends: [...] }`
-    - `users`: An array of usernames.
+    - `friends`: An array of usernames.
-- This message gets send everytime a user opens it's first connection or closes it's last connection.
-This means that f.e. a user opening a new tab will not trigger this message.
+- This message gets sent everytime a new socket opens a connection to the given socket, this makes sure you're up to date with who is online.

+**friendLogEvent**
+- Sent to a user when a friend logs in or out.
+- Payload: `{ type: 'friendLogEvent', username: 'friend', eventType: 'login' }`
+    - `username`: The username of the friend.
+    - `eventType`: Can be `'login'` or `'logout'`.
+- This message is sent to notify the user about their friends' login/logout events, allowing them to update their UI accordingly.

 **gameOver**
 - Sent to both players when the game has ended (e.g., a player reaches the score limit or disconnects).